Simplified supply of medicinal products subject to prescription

 B: Dispensing requiring a medical or veterinary prescription

-E: Supply in the absence of advice of a specialist
+E: Dispensing in the absence of specialist advice

-In the context of the revised Therapeutic Products Act the legislator has decided to make better use of the available skills for supplying medicinal products.
-Dispensing category C (Supply on the advice of medical personnel) has therefore been eliminated while category D has been broadened.
+In the context of the revised Therapeutic Products Act, the legislator has decided to make better use of the available skills for dispensing medicinal products.
+To this end, Dispensing Category C (Dispensing on the advice of medical personnel) has been abolished, and Category D has been broadened.

-Thus the conditions for supplying medicinal products of dispensing category B have been made more flexible and the boundaries between the categories of medicinal products (prescription-only/not subject to prescription) are now less strictly defined - without, however, adversely affecting treatment safety.
-Pharmacists are now able to supply certain medicinal products of dispensing category B to patients who do not have a prescription.
+As a result, the conditions for dispensing medicinal products of Dispensing Category B have been made more flexible, and the boundaries between the categories of prescription and non-prescription medicinal products are now less strictly defined – without, however, adversely affecting treatment safety.
+Pharmacists are now able to dispense certain medicinal products of Dispensing Category B to patients who do not have a corresponding prescription.

-1. The medicinal product was classed as category C prior to January 2019
+1. Medicinal products classified as Category C prior to January 2019

-List of medicinal products reallocated from category C to category B
+List of medicinal products reclassified from Category C to Category B

 2. Treatment of common illnesses

-This group includes a number of medicinal products that are used for treating common illnesses and contain established active substances that have been authorised for several years.
-The Federal Council, acting on the advice of a group of experts, is defining those medicinal products that may under certain conditions be supplied by pharmacists without prescription, as well as defining the indications concerned (see next paragraph).
-The indications, the medicinal products in question and the other modalities applicable to their supply will be published on the FOPH website as they are approved.
+This group includes a number of Category B medicinal products that are used to treat common illnesses and contain established active substances that have been authorised for several years.
+The Federal Council, acting on the advice of a group of experts, defines which medicinal products may be dispensed by pharmacists without a prescription, under what conditions and for which indications (see next paragraph).
+The FOPH website refers to this list of indications and the corresponding medicinal products, which is known as ‘List B+’.

-Medicinal products that allow the patient to continue a long-term treatment may also be dispensed by pharmacists without a prescription for up to one year after the date of the initial prescription.
+Medicinal products that enable a patient to continue a long-term treatment may also be dispensed by pharmacists without a prescription for up to one year after the date of the initial prescription.
 This applies above all to the treatment of chronic illnesses.

-As previously, pharmacists may supply medicinal products subject to prescription in the absence of a medical prescription if exceptional circumstances apply.
+As previously, pharmacists may continue to dispense prescription medicinal products without a medical prescription in warranted exceptional cases.

-In all the instances listed above, the medicinal products may only be supplied by the pharmacists themselves, and such supply shall be documented.
-In this context, the Association of Cantonal Pharmacists (ACP) drafted guidelines aimed at ensuring uniform implementation in the cantons (see under Documents).
+In all of the instances listed above, the medicinal products concerned may only be dispensed by the pharmacists themselves, and such dispensing shall always be documented.
+In this regard, the Association of Cantonal Pharmacists (ACP) has drafted guidelines which are aimed at ensuring uniform implementation in the cantons (see under Documents).

 Medicinal products for the treatment of common illnesses